 A cold snap set in this week and it has me thinking about staying warm.
 For some reason I have a greater tolerance for cold than I do heat so it seems more manageable for me to find little ways to whittle our heating bills this time of year.
-I am sure that many folks are doing the same with the holidays coming up.
+I am sure that many folks are doing the same.
 We want to pinch pennies and divert them elsewhere.
 It’s also a bonus that saving money on energy usage means we are saving precious resources too.

 For me this has been a work in process ever since we moved to Ohio.
 One year we invested in several sets of thermal blackout curtains.
 Another year I spent days making draft snakes to put along each door and inside each window.
 This year we replaced our dinosaur furnace and rearranged furniture for better insulation.
 I have our wool blankets that we picked up in Mexico at the ready to hang on walls or windows.
 Yesterday I was packing up some children’s play rugs to donate when I decided to put them on our cold basement floor instead.
 Now I will be cozier when I go down there to wash laundry and since the rugs are all sorts of wild colors it is very cheery down there.
 Every little change helps and I can look at our gas bill and smile rather than want to pass out.

 Here are some other easy tips for warming your home for winter, conserving energy, and saving money: